kiberrrxx/merlin2gentk/README.md

 5. Reboot your device.

 ## Credits
-- Project maintained by **kiberrrxx**.
+- Project maintained by **kiberrrxx & elaann.
-- Thanks to the open-source community.
+- Thanks to Jbub5 for the kernel source code.